momin-shadab/PowerBI-_Dashboard_project/README.md

 This is my powerbi end to end dashboard project

-Nmae of this project is Resturant analysis in mexico
+Name of this project is Resturant analysis in mexico